risawitama/verbose-potato/README.md

-## Conjunctivitis.com – now that’s a site for sore eyes.
+## Why did the sentence fail the driving test?
+It never came to a full stop.